 Will Kourtney Kardashian Reunite With Scott Disick After Forgiving Him For Wild Party Spree?
 Afraid He’ll ‘Disappoint’ Her

-Are Kourtney Kardashian and Scott Disick about to kiss and make up?
-An insider tells HollywoodLife.com EXCLUSIVELY the couple is turning a new leaf after his partying, but she may still be afraid of a relationship.
+Are Kourtney Kardashian and Scott Disick going to kiss and make up?
+HollywoodLife.com has learned EXCLUSIVELY where the ex-couple stand!

 Kourtney Kardashian, 38, and Scott Disick, 33, share three adorable children and one seriously complicated relationship.
 The Keeping Up with the Kardashians stars were in an on-again, off-again relationship for years before officially calling it quits in 2015.
 Though there have been rumors they might be reconciling because of the recent trip the family took to Nantucket, during which Scott was reportedly able to smooth things over with Kourt after weeks and weeks of crazy partying, a source close to her tells HollywoodLife.com EXCLUSIVELY too much damage has been done for them to mend their fractured romance.